itaayp/discussion-topics/README.md

 ## Discuss project
 The goal of this project is to create a platform where users can create discussion topics and where other users can debate about the theme.

+## Documentation
+I'm using Exdoc to generate the documentation.
+Feel free to read it at **/discuss/doc/index.html**

 ## Running the application
 For now, the app isn't available on the web, so if you want to run the application, follow the mentioned steps: